mcdonnellb/Boggle-online/README.md

 *
 *
 *

+## Solved Issues
+## Remaining Bugs

+## future Development
+This game is best suited as a multi-player game which would really enhance the user experience and emotional attachement to the game.
+This is something I plan on working on for future iterations.

+## Validation Testing
+* PEP8 - as per below picture there were no errros retured from https://PEP8online.com

 ## Citations
 First and foremost a huge thank you to Martina my mentor who has been extremely helpful in all of my assignemnets, but in particular with the Python assignment.